 From their arrival in the 1840s, Europeans rapidly occupied open land close to Rotoiti for grazing sheep.
 By the turn of the century people were holidaying on the shores of the lake and a hotel was built at Rotoroa.

 Soon cottages were being built at Rotoiti and people began to explore the mountains.
 The scenic values of the mountains and lakes were recognised by the creation of a national park in 1956.

 This alpine region is at the northern limit of the Ka Tiritiri o Te Moana Southern Alps, where ancient glaciers have shaped the dramatic landscape, leaving in their wake loose scree slopes, tarns and hanging, U-shaped valleys.

 The park contains a series of mountain ranges up to 2340m high, five extensive valley systems and two major lakes.

-Sprinkled throughout the forest are the occasional totara and a range of shrubs, many of which display an unusual wiry form that is thought to have evolved as a defence against browsing by moa.
+Sprinkled throughout the forest are the occasional totara and a range of shrubs, many of which display an unusual, wiry form that is thought to have evolved as a defence against browsing moa.

 Take one of the many walks through the project and you’ll see and hear the results of this work: a forest alive with the sights and sounds of birds.

 Bellbirds chime a constant chorus, fantails can be seen flitting from tree to tree and, increasingly, the screech of the kaka can be heard ringing out.
 Great spotted kiwi have been reintroduced and are breeding here successfully.